Charley Burley: Legacy

 Burley's second fight with Oakland Billy Smith in 1946 is the only known boxing film for him that is known to exist.
 It shows a conservative counter-puncher taming a much larger opponent with relative ease.
+During the fight Burley showed remarkable defense using the crab style while slipping and using the shoulder roll to avoid punches.
+Burley is also seen throwing a spear jab to split Smith's guard during the fight.

 Burley's former sparring partner A.J.
 "Blackie" Nelson offers this comparison: "I see a lot of Charley in this kid, Roy Jones Jr. Both had unorthodox styles, could hit you from any angle, both hard to hit.
 Charley jabbed more than Jones, if Jones would concentrate on boxing as Charley did, he would become an all-time great."

 Eddie Futch, the great trainer, called Burley "the finest all-around fighter I ever saw."

 Burley was named to the Ring Magazine's list of 100 greatest punchers of all time, elected to the Boxing Hall of Fame in 1983 and the International Boxing Hall of Fame in 1992.

 Burley was ranked 39th on Ring Magazine's list of the 80 Best Fighters of the Last 80 Years.

 An exhibit at the Western Pennsylvania Sports Museum at Pittsburgh's Senator Heinz History Center states that Burley was the model for the character Troy in August Wilson's play Fences.